centreon/centreon-documentation/versioned_docs/version-23.04/graph-views/map-web-install.md

 ### Step 5 - Optional: If MAP Engine and MAP Legacy are installed on the same server

 > If you already have MAP Legacy and are installing MAP Engine on the same server, you need to perform the following procedure.
-Otherwise, move to the [Edit the configure.sh script](#step-6--edit-the-configuresh-script) step.
+Otherwise, move to the [Execute the configure.sh script](#step-6--execute-the-configuresh-script) step.

 This procedure is to ensure that the configuration file can be used for both MAP Engine and MAP Legacy.